DOI-ONRR/Revdoi-Data-Quality/README.md

 Be sure to change directory to where the py script is located using **_cd "pathname_"**

 Examples of pathname
-* Full pathname: "C:/Users/name/.../filename.extension"
+* Full pathname: "C:/Users/name/.../foldername"
-* Local pathname: "files/filename.extension"
+* Local pathname: "foldername"
-* For going back a folder: "../files/filename.extension"
+* For going back a folder: ".."

 EXCEL DIFF: **_python diff.py "oldFile" "newFile"_**